timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 If you've done a few consulting internships and you're thinking about switching into PM because of the prestige, the salary, or the benefits, it's time to buckle up.
 Breaking into PM is *hard*, and interviewers are very good at screening out people who aren't genuinely interested in product.
 Even if you are interested in product, you have to invest a ton of time into interview prep.
 I was shocked when I interviewed for a PM role for the first time, and I totally bombed it.
 Don't make my mistake, and make sure you set aside enough time to prep for those interviews.

 Here are a few highly-recommended resources to get you started.
-I estimate it'll take around 10-15 hours to skim through to get the highest value content, and you'll want to spend another 20-30 hours to dive into the sections you find helpful more deeply (and taking action.)

 **Free:**
 - Mock interviews on Youtube like [this one hosted by Exponent](https://www.youtube.com/watch?v=BNuRsv_42jc) done by current PMs at top tech companies